AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 The guide will demonstrate how you can utilize Adobe Assurance APIs to programmatically connect your Adobe Assurance enabled mobile application to our back end services to help you develop and debug your application.

 In order to make requests into Assurance API, you must create a JSON Web Token (JWT) within the Adobe Developer Console.
-For further information on use of JWT, you can view helpful docs and explanations here.
+For further information on use of JWT, you can view helpful docs and explanations [here](https://jwt.io/).

 ## Granting Access
-Within the [Admin Console](https://adminconsole.adobe.com/), administrators will have to add new "Developers", and grant each access to "Adobe Experience Platform".
+Within the [Admin Console](https://adminconsole.adobe.com/), Administrators will have to add new "Developers", and grant each access to "Adobe Experience Platform".
 With such access, those developers can create other "Projects" within your organization and add "Adobe Assurance API" to those projects.

 ## Creating A Project
 If you do not already have a project defined in your organization, go ahead and create one "Create new project".

 ![](guides/session_api/create_project.png)

 ## Adding Adobe Assurance API

-Within your project home page, click "Add API" and choose "TBD", and then "Adobe Assurance API".
+Within your project home page, click "Addd API", filter by "Adobe Experience Platform", and click "Assurance".

 ![](guides/session_api/add_api.png)
 ![](guides/session_api/product_filter.png)
 ![](guides/session_api/assurance_api_plugin.png)

 ## Public-Private Key Pairs
 You will be prompted to generate or upload a public/private key pair.
-As a first, easy exercise, choose "Generate Key Pair".
+Choose "Generate Key Pair".

 ![](guides/session_api/jwt_account.png)
 ![](guides/session_api/generate_keypair.png)

 A zip file will be generated and downloaded to your computer.
-Expand the zip file and copy the entire contents of "private.key".
+Expand the zip file and copy the entire contents of "private.key" to your clipboard.

 Click "Next".
-(Not sure about Product Profile?)
+Choose applicable Product Profile if requested.
 Click "Save configured" API.

 ## Generating a JWT (JSON Web Token)